 - View your connections for possible partnerships.
 Post about Giving Tuesday and then personally reach out to your connections to see who would like to support you on that Tuesday.

 - Use informal language.
-Write posts as if it were a dissertation.
+Write posts as if they were a dissertation.
 Professionalism is paramount here.

 - Just contact someone within your network.
 Think about the types of contributors and companies you want to work with and then tailor your message to each person.